HecatoncheiresAI/AralFilmAI/README.md

 ## Overview

-AralFilm AI is an advanced AI-powered creative production platform designed to transform ideas, concepts, scripts, and references into professional multimedia content.
+AralFilm AI is a product prototype of an AI-powered virtual film studio designed to transform a creative idea into a structured film production workflow — from concept and screenplay to storyboard, characters, scenes, sound, timeline and final export.

 The platform enables users to create: